 Lifting the mask of international terrorism, Terence Ward reveals a sinister truth.
-Far from being “the West’s ally in the War on Terror,” Saudi Arabia is in reality the largest exporter of Wahhabism—the severe, ultra-conservative sect of Islam that is both Saudi Arabia’s official religion and the core ideology for international terror groups such as ISIS, al-Qaeda, the Taliban, and Boko Haram.
-Over decades, the Saudi regime has engaged in a well-crafted mission to fund charities, mosques, and schools that promote their Wahhabi doctrine across the Middle East and beyond.
-Efforts to expand Saudi influence have now been focused on European cities as well.
-The front lines of the War of Terror aren’t a world away; they are much closer than we can imagine.
+Far from being "the West's ally in the War on Terror," Saudi Arabia is in reality the largest exporter of Wahhabism, the severe, ultra-conservative sect of Islam that is both Saudi Arabia's official religion and the foundation for international terror groups such as ISIS, Al-Qaeda, the Taliban, and Boko Haram, and the Saudi regime has created a well-oiled machine dedicated to building schools and funding programs throughout the Middle East that promote it.
+To the end of further expanding their influence, these efforts have now been focused on European cities, as well.
+The front lines of the War of Terror aren't a world away; they're in our own backyard.

-Terence Ward, who has spent much of his life in the Middle East, gives his unique insight into the culture of extremism, its rapid expansion, and how it can be stopped.
+Raised in Saudi Arabia before spending much of his life working in the Middle East, Terence Ward gives his unique insight to the culture of extremism, its rapid expansion, and how it can be stopped.

 "As tensions between Iran and Saudi Arabia have rapidly escalated, Ward reaches out with a thoughtful perspective on Saudi Arabia and the West."Stanley Weiss, founder of Business Executives for National Security and author of Where Have You Gone, Harry Truman?: The Selected Works of Stanley Weiss